 The only thing worse than allergies is indoor allergies.
 If you or your family have been sneezing, wheezing, or itching indoors, allergies could be to blame.
-Common indoor allergens such as mold, dust, dander, and mites can trigger uncomfortable – and potentially dangerous – allergic reactions.
+Common indoor allergens such as mould, dust, dander, and mites can trigger uncomfortable – and potentially dangerous – allergic reactions.

 What Could You be Allergic to in Your House?

 Dust mites are microscopic insects that feed off human skin flakes.
 They are among the most common in-home allergens.

 Mould is another common household allergen because it tends to grow in damp, dark places like basements, behind drywall, and in small, poorly-ventilated bathrooms.
 Like dust mites, mould can cause respiratory problems also along with dry, itchy skin.